zhenry9/ullr/docs/index.rst

 The simplest way to install Ullr is in a Python environment using pip.
 It is recommended, if possible, to install as superuser in Linux environments.

-An .msi for the latest Windows release can be found here:
+An installer for the latest Windows release can be found here:
-:xref:`Latest Windows Release`.
+:xref:`windows`.

 Running
 ~~~~~~~